-FIGURE 4.5: The ocean bottom as seen by the model: (a) z-coordinate with full step, (b) z-coordinate with partial step, (c) s-coordinate: terrain following representation, (d) hybrid s-z coordinate, (e) hybrid s-z coordinate with partial step, and (f) same as (e) but with variable volume associated with the non-linear free surface.
-Note that the variable volume option ($\mathbf{key}{}\mathbf{vvl}$) can be used with any of the 5 coordinates (a) to (e).
+FIGURE 4.5: The ocean bottom as seen by the model: (a) z-coordinate with full step, (b) z-coordinate with partial step, (c) s-coordinate: terrain following representation, (d) hybrid s-z coordinate, (e) hybrid s-z coordinate with partial step, and (f) same as (e) but in the non-linear free surface (ln_linssh =false).
+Note that the non-linear free surface can be used with any of the 5 coordinates (a) to (e).